StackVista/stackstate-docs/configure/security/authentication/oidc.md

    1. **usernameField** - The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`, however many providers omit this field.
 A good alternative is `email`.
    2. **groupsField** - The field from which StackState will read the role/group for a user.

-Finally make sure that the roles users can have in Keycloak are mapped to the correct subjects in StackState using the `roles.guest`, `roles.powerUser` or `roles.admin` settings; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
-More roles can be created as well.
-See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.
 {% endtab %}